Divyanshumalik1/ScoutAIapp/README.md

 The entry point of the app:
 - Initializes the UI, applies the **ScoutAITheme**, and displays the **InitialScreen**.
 - Clicking the **"Get Started"** button navigates to the **SecondScreen** using an **Intent**.

-### InitialScreen Composable
-Defines the main screen:
 - Displays a full-screen background image with a centered logo and button.
 - Clicking the **"Get Started"** button navigates to the next screen.

-### InitialScreenPreview Composable
-Preview of InitialScreen for Android Studio:
-- Includes a dummy callback for the button, allowing you to preview the screen without triggering navigation actions.

 ### GPSLocation.kt
 Handles obtaining the device’s current GPS location using **FusedLocationProviderClient**: